ericausente/llm-proxy-infra/README.md

-# nginx-ai-gateway
+# nginx-llm-proxy

-A production-grade static site on AWS EC2 with NGINX Plus, featuring a context-aware AI chat assistant proxied through a secured Node.js backend to Azure OpenAI.
+A static site on AWS EC2 with NGINX Plus, featuring a context-aware AI chat assistant proxied through a secured Node.js backend to Azure OpenAI.

-> Built by an F5/NGINX solutions engineer in Singapore.
 > The stack is intentionally minimal: one Ubuntu server, one HTML
 > file, one Node.js process, one NGINX Plus config.
 No Kubernetes,
 > no Lambda, no managed API gateway.
 Just the fundamentals,